0x80/firestore-facade/README.md

 - [ ] Remove need for other dependencies
 - [ ] Add tests
 - [ ] Test number increment and array update operations
+- [ ] Improve and type the collections configuration

 ## Motivation